HAMBURG CELEBRATES ITS WORLD HERITAGE

 German World Heritage Day

-On the initiative of the German Commission for UNESCO and UNESCO World Heritage Sites Germany e.V., a UNESCO World Heritage Day was proclaimed in Germany for the first time on 5 June 2005.
+On the initiative of the German Commission for UNESCO and the UNESCO World Heritage Sites Germany e.V., a UNESCO World Heritage Day was proclaimed for the first time in Germany on 5 June 2005.
 Since then, World Heritage Day has taken place every year on the first Sunday in June.